 Each image first does the feature extraction to get the marker position and then combines it with data from another camera to calculate the 3-axis gait parameters.

 The 3.3 x 3.3 cm ArUco markers from the default dictionary are applied to feature extraction.
 Images containing markers will be transferred to binary images that are detectable.
-Pixel values greater than the threshold assign to 1, 0 otherwise.
-Since the infrared image has fuzzled detail and poor visual effect, using a global value as a threshold for the binary image will eliminate part of the marker information and make it harder to detect.
+Pixel values greater than the threshold are assigned to 1 and 0 otherwise.
+Since the infrared image contains limited visual details, using a global value as a threshold for the binary image will eliminate part of the marker information and make it harder to detect.
 Hence, every pixel has its threshold estimated through a small pixel region around it.
 The threshold value can be the mean of a small neighborhood area of a pixel or a weighted sum of KernelSize x KernelSize neighbor area of a pixel minus an offset, where the weighted sum is a cross-correlation between the neighbor area and the same size Gaussian window.
 The 1D Gaussian kernel can be obtained through:

 Gi=a*e-i-KernelSize-1/2)22*sigma2